CSIRT-IE Reports on Common Vulnerabilities and Exposures (CVEs)

 Source of Information

 The Shadowserver Foundation is a Non-Governmental Organisation and one of the world's leading resources for internet security reporting and malicious activity investigation.
 The Shadowserver Foundation works with national governments, network providers, enterprises, financial and academic institutions, law enforcement agencies, and others, to reveal security vulnerabilities, expose malicious activity and help remediate victims.
-The Shadowserver Foundation performs a scan of the entire IPv4 address range every day for Internet accessible servers & services and reports the security vulnerabilities found.
-In 2022, Shadowserver began to systematically rolling out IPv6 scanning of services.
-Information on Shadowserver Reports and the data contain therein can be found at Shadowserver Reports
+The Shadowserver Foundation performs a scan of the entire IPv4 internet every day for Internet accessible servers and services and reports the security vulnerabilities found.
+In 2022, the Shadowserver Foundation began to systematically rolling out IPv6 scanning of services.
+Information on the Shadowserver Foundation Reports and the data contain therein can be found at:- Shadowserver Foundation Reports

 The Shadowserver Foundation Event Severity Levels